helensz98/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

 **Give us feedback on Tinkerbelle.**
-I managed to set up tinkerbelle.
-It's a good system but a bit confusing becuase there is a lag between clicking the play audio button and the response.
+I only managed to open it once (due to some mysterious system problems I haven't solved).
+It's a good system but a bit confusing becuase there is a lag between clicking the play audio button and receiving a response.

 ## Part D. Wizard the device